 Be sure to save your changes after selecting the preferred download manager.

-Furthermore, APT-Fast can leverage multiple mirrors to enhance download speeds.
+Furthermore, APT-Fast can leverage multiple mirrors to enhance download speeds by distributing requests across geographically diverse servers.
 Configure these in the /etc/apt-fast.list file.
 Open it using nano:

 sudo nano /etc/apt-fast.list

 Inside this file, you can add or modify the list of mirrors.
-For example, add the following line to use a mirror from the United States:
+The configuration file should contain entries in this format:

 APT-Fast enhances the standard APT commands, streamlining package management tasks.
 Below are key commands to integrate APT-Fast into your workflow.